botbreeder/mudbasic/README.md

 Back in the days, renumbering was tedious and error prone.
 With the UI we have today, renumbering can be as simple as a select-and-drag gesture.
 Or you could select and manually choose the start and step for the new numbers.
 Everything gets updated right away, just like a spreadsheet when you move a range of cells around.

+However, very large programs wouldn't be easy to manipulate as monoblocks, so I think this approach works best for small connected chunks.